 (6) the volume of contained Primary Private Helium delivered;

-(7) the net volume of Person’s contained Primary and Secondary Private Helium remaining in the Federal Helium System or the Helium System, as applicable; and,
+(7) the net volume of Person’s contained Primary Private Helium remaining in the Federal Helium System or the Helium System, as applicable; and,

-(8) the sum of money due and payable to the United States or Purchaser, as applicable for the succeeding month for the applicable fees specified in paragraphs 4.1 to 4.3, together with whatever calculations and any other information as may be required to substantiate the monthly activity.
+(8) the sum of money due and payable to the United States or Real Property Purchaser, as applicable, for the succeeding month for the applicable fees specified in paragraphs 4.1 to 4.3, together with whatever calculations and any other information as may be required to substantiate the monthly activity.

-5.2 Person will pay the amounts due the United States or Purchaser, as applicable, as billed under paragraph 5.1 within 30 days of the date of the bill.
+5.2 Person will pay the amounts due the United States or Real Property Purchaser, as applicable, as billed under paragraph 5.1 within 30 days of the date of the bill.

-5.3 The United States or Purchaser, as applicable, will bill Person separately for any amounts due the United States under Article IV, paragraph 4.2, or Article VII within 60 days after the United States determines the amounts due.
+5.3 The United States or Real Property Purchaser, as applicable, will bill Person separately for any amounts due the United States under Article IV, paragraph 4.2, or Article VII within 60 days after the United States determines the amounts due.

-5.4 In the event of any error in the billing statement, Person shall notify the BLM or Purchaser’s Representative, as applicable upon receipt regarding any obvious errors in billing amount.
-The BLM or Purchaser’s Representative may revise and resend the billing statement based upon obvious errors or, for more complex errors, require Person to pay the amount billed notwithstanding such error.
+5.4 In the event of any error in the billing statement, Person shall notify the BLM or Real Property Purchaser’s Representative, as applicable upon receipt regarding any obvious errors in billing amount.
+The BLM or Real Property Purchaser’s Representative may revise and resend the billing statement based upon obvious errors or, for more complex errors, require Person to pay the amount billed notwithstanding such error.
 Any adjustment resulting from any overpayment by Person will be shown as a credit in the next billing statement after the error is resolved.
 Any underpayment by Person will be included in the next billing statement after the error is resolved.
 Any billing error must be initially raised within 1 year of the billing date containing the error or is deemed waived.

-5.5 Before date of Government Assignment and Conveyance to Purchaser and in the event that Person fails to pay any amount due by the date due, interest will accrue on the unpaid amount, and the United States may collect the amount due together with interest, penalties, and any other applicable fees or amounts, under the Debt Collection Act of 1982, as amended, 31 U.S.C. §§ 3701 et seq., and implementing regulations.
-After date of Government Assignment and the Conveyance and in the event that Person fails to pay any amount due by the date due, interest will accrue based on the yield of 10-year United States Treasury maturities as reported by the Federal Reserve Board in "Federal Reserve Statistical Release H.15" plus 2% rounded to the nearest one-eighth percent (1/8%) on the unpaid amount and the Purchaser may collect the amount due together with interest, penalties, and any other applicable fees or amounts as well as seek enforcement in the appropriate judicial forum.
+5.5 Before date of Government Assignment and Conveyance to Real Property Purchaser and in the event that Person fails to pay any amount due by the date due, interest will accrue on the unpaid amount, and the United States may collect the amount due together with interest, penalties, and any other applicable fees or amounts, under the Debt Collection Act of 1982, as amended, 31 U.S.C. §§ 3701 et seq., and implementing regulations.
+After date of Government Assignment and the Conveyance and in the event that Person fails to pay any amount due by the date due, interest will accrue based on the yield of 10-year United States Treasury maturities as reported by the Federal Reserve Board in "Federal Reserve Statistical Release H.15" plus 2% rounded to the nearest one-eighth percent (1/8%) on the unpaid amount and the Real Property Purchaser may collect the amount due together with interest, penalties, and any other applicable fees or amounts as well as seek enforcement in the appropriate judicial forum.

 ARTICLE VI